-- G. "Competitor" means any provider of, or potential entrant in the provision of, a General Search Engine (GSE) or of Search Text Ads in the United States. - H. "Device" means any smartphone, tablet, laptop, desktop, or other device that allows a user to access general search functionality. - I. "Distributor" is any Person that contracts with Google to display, load, or otherwise provide access to a Google product. - J. "GenAI" or "Generative AI" is a type of artificial intelligence that creates new content including but not limited to text, images, code, classifications, and other media using machine learning models. - K. "GenAI Product" means any application, software, service, feature, tool, functionality, or product that involves or makes use of Generative AI capabilities or models.
-It can include GenAI Search Access Points. - L. "Google" means Defendant Google LLC, a limited liability company organized and existing under the laws of the State of Delaware, headquartered in Mountain View, California, its parent Alphabet Inc., their successors and assigns, subsidiaries, divisions, groups, affiliates, partnerships, and joint ventures, and their directors, officers, managers, agents, and employees. - "Google Browser" means any web browser owned by Google, including Chrome M. until divested. - N. "Google Device" means any Device manufactured or refurbished by Google, including Pixel phones and tablets.
+H.G.
+"Competitor" means any provider of, or potential entrant in the provision of, a General Search Engine (GSE) or of Search Text Ads in the United States.

+LH.
+"Device" means any smartphone, tablet, laptop, desktop, or other device that allows a user to access general search functionality.

+J.I.
+"Distributor" is any Person that contracts with Google to display, load, or otherwise provide access to a Google product.

+"GenAI" or "Generative AI" is a type of artificial intelligence that creates new content including but not limited to text, images, code, classifications, and other media using machine learning models.

+"GenAI Product" means any application, software, service, feature, tool, functionality, or product that involves or makes use of Generative AI capabilities or models.
+It can include GenAI Search Access Points.

+K.L.
+"Google" means Defendant Google LLC, a limited liability company organized and existing under the laws of the State of Delaware, headquartered in Mountain View, California, its parent Alphabet Inc., their successors and assigns, subsidiaries, divisions, groups, affiliates, partnerships, and joint ventures, and their directors, officers, managers, agents, and employees.

-- O. "Google Grounding API" means any method, including via API, by which foundation model output or a GenAI Product can connect, call, access, retrieve, or display links or information from Google's GSE. - P. "General Search Engine" or "GSE" means software or a service that produces links to websites and other relevant information in response to a user query or prompt.
-"General Search Engine" or "GSE" also has the meaning defined and used in the Court's Memorandum Opinion of August 5, 2024, ECF 1032, at 8. - Q. The terms "include" and "including" should be read as "including but not limited to," and any use of either word is not limited in any way to any examples provided. - R. "On-device AI" is a type of artificial intelligence (AI) model that runs on a Device instead of on a cloud server.
-On-device AI includes a large language model (LLM) or universal language model (ULM) stored entirely on a Device. - S. "Person" or "person" means any natural person, corporate entity, partnership, association, joint venture, government entity, or trust. - T. "Publisher" means any Person who controls the legal right to any information published or otherwise made available on any website or through any mobile app. - U. "Qualified Competitor" means a Competitor who meets the Plaintiffs' approved data security standards as recommended by the Technical Committee and agrees to regular data security and privacy audits by the Technical Committee, who makes a sufficient showing to the Plaintiffs, in consultation with the Technical Committee, of a plan to invest and compete in the GSE and/or Search Text Ads markets, and who does not pose a risk to the national security of the United States.
+- L.M.
+"Google Browser" means any web browser owned by Google, including Chrome until divested. - M.N.
+"Google Device" means any Device manufactured or refurbished by Google, including Pixel phones and tablets. - N.O.
+"Google Grounding API" means any method for connecting, including via API, by which foundation model output to Google Search results through API.or a GenAI Product can connect, call, access, retrieve, or display links or information from Google's GSE. - Q.P.
+"General Search Engine" or "GSE" means software or a service that produces links to websites and other relevant information in response to a user query or prompt.
+"General Search Engine" or "GSE" also has the meaning defined and used in the Court's Memorandum Opinion of August 5, 2024, ECF 1032, at 8. - P.O.
+The terms "include" and "including" should be read as "including but not limited to," and any use of either word is not limited in any way to any examples provided. - "On-device AI" is a type of artificial intelligence (AI) model that runs on a Device instead of on a cloud server.
+On-device AI includes a large language model (LLM) or universal language model (ULM) stored entirely on a Device. - Q.S.
+"Person" or "person" means any natural person, corporate entity, partnership, association, joint venture, government entity, or trust. - R.T.
+"Publisher" means any Person who controls the legal right to any information published or otherwise made available on any website or through any mobile app. - S.U.
+"Qualified Competitor" means a Competitor who meets the Plaintiffs' approved data security standards setas recommended by the Technical Committee and agrees to regular data security and privacy audits by the Technical Committee, who makes a sufficient showing to the Plaintiffs, in consultation with the Technical Committee, of a plan to invest and compete in the GSE and/or Search Text Ads markets, and who does not pose a risk to the national security of the United States.